History

 2001

-Establishment of the Bellinzona Regional Hospital, born out of the implementation of the health network combining the Bellinzona Regional Hospital, San Giovanni in Faido and Acquarossa.
+Establishment of the Bellinzona Regional Hospital, resulting from the creation of the healthcare network that links the Bellinzona Regional Hospital, San Giovanni in Faido, and Acquarossa.

 • EOC